crobinso/kubevirt-copr/README.md

 The way this script works:

-* Runs nightly via cron on my local machine
+* Runs nightly via GitHub Actions CI
 * Checks [Fedora koji](https://koji.fedoraproject.org/koji/) build system for any new libvirt and qemu builds completed against rawhide.
 * Rebuilds each build into its own copr project, using all stable Fedora releases as the target chroots